 If you have posted an interesting image on the internet; now with image finder you can check on which sites your picture has been uploaded.

 Reverse search also helps in tracking fakes.
 If a prankster uploads a picture which has been tampered using photo editor.
 He or she can be tracked by running a reverse image lookup.

-reverse photos is also used to track down unauthorized use of an image.
+Reverse photos are also used to track down unauthorized use of an image.
 A large number of companies are now using this tool to track images of fake products that are being sold as their products.

-Right now all the social media service providers are in a fix and busy in making this technology available on their platforms.
+Right now all the social media service providers are in a fix and busy making this technology available on their platforms.
 Social media is heavily used to upload pictures and videos, and they travel across so many users that it becomes virtually impossible to track down the originator.
-For now you have to upload the image on reverse image search to track down the originator.
+For now, you have to upload the image on a reverse image search to track down the originator.
 You cannot do it on Twitter or Instagram or Facebook from your smartphone.
-As image search engine is gaining in popularity, the social media gurus will have to make this application available on these platforms.
-People use their smartphones to snap pictures, take videos and share them.
+As the image search engine is gaining in popularity, the social media gurus will have to make this application available on these platforms.
+People use their smartphones to snap pictures, take videos, and share them.
 Tracking down the originator has become a necessity.
-In a number of cases, the media or the law enforcing agencies want to track down the originator of a picture or video posted on social media.
+In a number of cases, the media or the law enforcement agencies want to track down the originator of a picture or video posted on social media.